mama4294/wordle/README.md

 # Wordle

-[Wordle](https://www.nytimes.com/games/wordle/index.html) is a daily word based game .
+[Wordle](https://www.nytimes.com/games/wordle/index.html) is a daily word based game.
+I created a clone of the game as a way to practice my JavaScript skills.
+I modified the game to allow for multiple games per day.

+## Technologies Used
+- HTML
+- JavaScript
+- React
+- Tailwinds CSS

 ## Structure